 Why Remove Wisdom Teeth?

-While most people needduring early adulthood, there are some people who are able to keep some or all of their wisdom teeth.
-If your wisdom teeth are coming in straight and there’s enough space in the jaw, our dentists may tell you that a isn’t necessary.
+While most people need wisdom teeth removal during early adulthood, there are some people who are able to keep some or all of their wisdom teeth.
+If your wisdom teeth are coming in straight and there’s enough space in the jaw, our dentists may tell you that a wisdom tooth extraction isn’t necessary.